 You can render an entire view, a set of selected objects, or a portion of what you see in the viewport.
 By default, AutoCAD renders all of the objects in the current view.
-To render a named view or camera view, first restore that view, which you can easily do from the drop-down in the Views panel of the View ribbon tab.
+To render a named view or camera view, first restore that view, which you can easily do from the View list on the 3D Navigate dashboard panel.